-Missouri is a national leader, ranking fourth in biodiesel production capacity and second in production.
-Eight Missouri biodiesel plants produce roughly 200 million gallons of the renewable fuel per year, with growth on the horizon as plants continue to expand pushing Missouri’s estimated annual capacity value upwards of 211 million gallons.
+Missouri is a national leader, ranking third in biodiesel production capacity and second in production.
+Five Missouri biodiesel currently produce more than 200 million gallons of the renewable fuel per year, with growth on the horizon as plants continue to expand pushing Missouri’s estimated annual capacity value upwards of 211 million gallons.

 “The local demand created by biodiesel production plants in the state has benefited Missouri soybean farmers”—Ray Massey, agricultural economist at University of Missouri Extension’s Commercial Agriculture Program

 With Missouri biodiesel, consumers can expect a consistent, high quality, environmentally friendly product that is good for the economy in every gallon.
 Missouri’s commercial supply of biodiesel exceeds the BQ9000 standards, due to our State Department of Agriculture nation leading fuel quality testing programs.

 Biodiesel production does not compete with human or livestock food sectors.
 On average, soybeans are comprised of 20 percent oil and 80 percent soybean meal.
 The meal is a primary component of many animal feeds and as an ingredient in foods for human consumption.
 Beyond biodiesel, soybean oil often goes into the production of industrial plastics and lubricants.

 - Biodiesel is approved by all original engine manufacturers.
 If you like to see what biodiesel blends are acceptable in your diesel system, according to the Original Engine Manufacturer (OEM), visit National Biodiesel Board.